tonyguesswho/favorite-things/answers.md

 1. How long did you spend on the coding test below?

-    I didnt work on the test in one go but in total I spent approximately 80 hours
+    I didn't work on the test in one go but in total I spent approximately 80 hours

 2. What would you add to your solution if you had more time?